A clean & healthy Lake Hiawatha supporting a thriving ecosystem & community.

 Lake Hiawatha has received a historic designation through The Cultural Landscape Foundation.
 It is also a part of Bdote the sacred homeland and birthplace of Dakota Peoples.
 It is connected to a larger watershed including the Mississippi River and ultimately the Gulf of Mexico.
 Rice Lake originally cleaned the waters that flow downstream by wetland filtration just a few miles before the confluence of the Mississippi and Minnesota Rivers.
 The Lake will do this again, if protected and restored.

 Like Lake Hiawatha, Hiawatha Golf Course has historical significance.
 Black Community leaders fought persistently to successfully desegregate this and other Minneapolis golf courses.
 In 1931 Black golfer Jimmie Slemmens formed the TCGC Twin Cities Golf Club/Association with the purpose of desegregating golf.
 Professional golfer Solomon R Hughes, after whom the Hiawatha clubhouse is now named, participated with other national Black golf figures in an effort to integrate the PGA.
 This was part of an organized local and national campaign, led by Black Community Leaders, to desegregate golf courses, clubhouses and tournaments.
 Under pressure from the Spokesman Recorder and TCGC, the Minneapolis Park Board finally mandated full desegregation of all of Minneapolis golf courses in 1952.
 The PGA was finally desegregated in 1961.
 Hiawatha Golf Course has hosted the Bronze Tournament numerous times going back to 1968.
 Some highlights of Hiawatha Golf Course include a visit by greats like The Great Joe Louis and Tiger Woods.
 Today, a constituency of Black golfers & community members still view the course as a valued community space.
-This is why we support the Hiawatha Masterplan which maintains an executive level 9 hole golf course and celebrates the place’s history.
+This is why we support the Hiawatha Masterplan which maintains a 9 hole golf course and celebrates the place’s history.
 The course can continue to host youth tournaments and the First Tee Program.

 The solution is not to repeat the mistakes of the past by perpetuating the hubris that the MPRB embodies in the despoliation of Rice Lake.
 The answer is not to assert even tighter control over our natural systems.
 The solution is to restore natural function to the floodplain, to restore adaptivity and resilience to face the worsening climate crisis.
 Despite the challenges we can still maintain historic Hiawatha Golf Course and celebrate the history of Black golfers by elevating 9 holes above the ten year flood elevation and simultaneously restoring natural function to the floodplain.
 We can also meet the needs of all the stakeholders, not just golfers.
 The community has been asking the MPRB and the City of Minneapolis to address their pollution of Lake Hiawatha for eight years and despite knowing they are in violation of environmental law, they have regarded compliance as a political decision rather than as a legal obligation.
 They have chosen inaction and delay as conditions worsen.